 When Is Amazon Prime Day 2026?

-Amazon has confirmed that Prime Day 2026 will take place in June for Prime members in 26 countries, including the United States, Canada, Mexico, the United Kingdom, Germany, France, Italy, Spain, Singapore, the United Arab Emirates, and other major markets.
+Prime Day 2026 will be available to Prime members in 26 countries, including the United States, Canada, Mexico, the United Kingdom, Germany, France, Italy, Spain, Singapore, the United Arab Emirates, and other major markets.

 Amazon said that Prime members in Australia, Brazil, India, and Japan will get Prime Day deals later in the summer of 2026.
-For international sellers, this means you may need to plan for each marketplace separately instead of treating Prime Day as one global event.
+For international sellers, this means Prime Day planning should be handled by marketplace instead of being treated as one global event with the same timing everywhere.

-Why the June Timing Matters for Amazon Sellers
+Why the June 23 Start Date Matters for Amazon Sellers

-This change is especially important for categories Amazon has highlighted for Prime Day 2026, such as electronics, kitchen, beauty, apparel, fresh groceries, pantry items, and household essentials.
-These areas will likely see more shoppers and tougher competition among advertisers.
+This timing is especially important for categories Amazon has highlighted for Prime Day 2026, such as electronics, kitchen, beauty, apparel, fresh groceries, pantry items, and household essentials.
+These areas will likely see stronger shopper demand and tougher advertiser competition once Prime Day traffic starts.

 What Happened During Prime Day 2025?